rubenkaiser/serverless-offline-eventBridge/README.md

 ## Publishing and subscribing

 Checkout the documentation for AWS eventbridge in serverless framework and the AWS SDK for publishing and subscribing to events.
+Note that in this plugin scheduling does not work.
+Only regular subscribers to a custom eventBus is provided.

 A simple example configuration in serverless with a Lambda function that publishes an event and a Lambda that subscribes to the event. (example coming soon)